Jmo-101/Bash_Practice_problems/README.md

 ## Menu-Based Interaction

-- The script initiates by creating a while loop, ensuring that the user remains engaged until they choose to exit the program.
+- The script starts by creating a while loop, ensuring that the user remains engaged until they choose to exit the program.

 - Within this loop, a menu is presented to the user, tailored to meet specific demands or information needs they may have.